Benghazi Hero Responds to Montel Williams Telling Him "Shut Up", "P***k

-Yesterday, Kris ‘Tonto’ Paronto was suspended for 12 hours from Twitter for calling out the ‘Impeach Trump’ hate group who then reported Kris to the censors.
-They got results and Tonto was suspended for 12 hours.
+Yesterday, Kris Paronto was suspended for 12 hours from Twitter for calling out the ‘Impeach Trump/Secret Society Alumnus’ hate group who then reported Kris to the censors.
+They got results and Kris Paronto was suspended for 12 hours.
 This was immediately after Barack Obama called Benghazi a “conspiracy theory”.

 For some reason, a now-hard-left Montel Williams decided to jump into the fray after the suspension.
 He tweeted, “No. This is what happens when you act like a prick, son.
 You’re not being persecuted.
 Sit down, shut up and grow the f up.”